 Key problem is that technologies are getting ever more complex and more obscure and hackers ever more resourceful.
 Current attempts to radically increase the trustworthiness of IT sensitive system – especially in communications and transactions – are centered on the pursuit of scientific breakthroughs in the area of artificial intelligence, on quantum computing, and innovative encryption protocols, such as quantum-resistant, blockchains, zero-proof, end-2-end and homomorphic.
 Meanwhile, a few security-by-design or blockchain initiatives are taking a more holistic, short-term and trustless approach, which is centered on open, time-proven, battle-tested – yet future-proof – technologies and processes; transparent oversight down to critical hardware design and fabrication; a transparent resolution of the lawful access needs; and radically more accountable and resilient certification and ecosystem governance models.

 Most believe that meaningful digital freedoms and public safety are an inevitable “either-or” choice, a sort of “zero-sum game“.
-We discovered it may well be instead a “both-or-neither” challenge, solvable through the same zero-trust socio-technical paradigms and international certification governance models.
+We discovered it may well be instead a “both-or-neither” challenge, solvable primarily through the same zero-trust socio-technical paradigms and international certification governance models.
 This is all the more urgent as the breaking of all IT at birth by powerful nations, to retain investigative access, has placed the safety and freedom of nearly all citizens, and the very integrity of their democratic systems, in the hands of the most powerful hacking entities.

 Can a new international standards setting and certification body – and complaint open ecosystem – achieve radically-unprecedented levels of confidentiality and integrity – for our most sensitive human computing, and then other critical systems – while concurrently ensuring offline legitimate lawful access?